-• In OT terms, I think we can explain why learners (even without seeing the loans) would arrive at a grammar that rules out [dres], [skript].
-But what about [de]/[re], [[ji]/[ki]/[ri]?
+• In OT terms, I think we can explain why learners (even without seeing the loans) would arrive at a grammar that rules out \[dres], \[skript].
+But how do they choose between MAX-C and DEP-V?
+How do they choose which vowel to insert?
+Looking ahead, what would Steriade say?